 Employee recognition is a timeless process, and it’s evolved from handing out cash-filled envelopes to making the workforce feel at home.
-While conventionally fun employee recognition ideas are all about monetary gratifications and carrots and sticks, the new generation of employees isn’t wooed by it.
+While conventionally creative employee recognition ideas are all about monetary gratifications and carrots and sticks, the new generation of employees isn’t wooed by it.

-But it’s not just about the twentyish creative and fun employee recognition ideas that are shared below, but some requisites that must be religiously followed to bring the spirit of recognition alive, rather than the spectre that it is in most organizations.
+But it’s not just about the twentyish creative and fun employee recognition ideas that are shared below, but some requisites to understand how to recognize employees that must be religiously followed to bring the spirit of recognition alive, rather than the specter that it is in most organizations.

-Do you wonder why every other piece reminds you that recognition is a round-the-clock process?
+Do you wonder why every other piece reminds you that employee recognition is a round-the-clock process?
 Because it often gets ignored.
-The creative recognition ideas do no good if done once a year.
-Be it a customary lunch or a festive bonus, and there couldn’t be just ONE thing your employees look forward to throughout the year.
+The creative employee recognition ideas do no good if done once a year.
+Be it a customary lunch or a festive bonus, there couldn’t be just one thing your employees look forward to throughout the year.

-Regularity is the key
+1. Regularity is the key

 A culture without regular strands of recognition is gloomy and morbid.
-It doesn’t give the person coming to work a reason to hustle except their paycheck.
+It doesn’t give the person coming to work a reason to hustle except for their paycheck.
 Of course, too much recognition leads to inflated egos and empty praises.
 Still, a regular recognition culture keeps things uniform and doesn’t result in hoarded compliments and thank-you notes at one point in time.

-Recognizing at the right time
+2. Recognizing at the right time

 Recognition delayed is an opportunity denied— opportunities of motivation, zest, and sense of belongingness to the receiver.
 Recognition doesn’t always involve a pat on the back, but it comes with constructive criticism, which is a perfect way to wrap one’s feedback.
 If it is forgotten and left out for another day, its value is lost.

-Keep it specific
+3. Keep it specific